tiendu/tiendu.github.io/src/content/blog/2026-08-13-what-if-ls-isnt-there.md

 And definitely not because I expect anyone to memorize all of them.

-What I want to see is whether someone can still make progress when the environment is incomplete.
+What I want to see is whether someone can still make progress when the environment isn't the one they're comfortable with.

 Can you reframe the problem?

-Can you figure out what capabilities you actually need?
+Can you figure out what capability you actually need?

 Can you use what you still have?

+Can you work with an unfamiliar shell, a stock editor, and whatever happens to be installed?

 Can you keep moving with limited resources?

-That's the real skill.

-Not knowing the perfect command.

-Knowing how to work when the perfect tool isn't there.
+To me, that's a big part of being versatile as an engineer.

+Having favourite tools is great.
+I certainly have mine.

+Just don't become useless without them.